 An unsecured loan isn’t tied to an asset, which could make them riskier options for lenders.
 Because they’re not secured by an underlying asset, unsecured personal loans typically have higher interest rates than car or home equity loans, but lower rates than credit cards.

 Of course, saving up an “emergency fund” for unexpected expenses is preferable to taking on debt.
 However, if you find yourself about to charge a massive sum on your credit card, and you know you won’t be able to pay it off within a reasonable period of time, a personal loan with no prepayment penalty could be a viable alternative.

-Applying for a personal loan is pretty straightforward.
-But you want to make sure you have your financial ducks in a row to increase your chances of approval and qualifying for the best possible terms and interest rate.
+Applying for an unsecured personal loan is typically pretty straightforward.
+But you’ll want to do your research, and you might want to make sure you have your financial ducks in a row to help your chances of approval and qualifying for the best possible terms and interest rate.

-Tips for the Personal Loan Application Process
+Steps of the Personal Loan Application Process

-The application process for a personal loan seems more daunting than it actually is.
+The application process for a personal loan might seem more daunting than it actually is.
 Yes, you need to know a few things about your current financial situation (and your financial history).

 Ready to apply for a personal loan?

 SoFi offers low rates and no fees